 Brief Background on Angkor Wat

-Where is Angkor Wat?
+Where Is Angkor Wat?

-What is Angkor Wat?
+What Is Angkor Wat?

-Angkor Wat is simply one of the temples within the greater Angkor Archaeological Park, home to hundreds of temples and spanning 1,000 square kilometers.
-The entire Angkor site is inscribed on the UNESCO world heritage list for its incredibly preserved remains and deep cultural heritage.
+However, Angkor Wat is simply one of the temples within the Angkor Archaeological Park, which is home to hundreds of temples and spans 1,000 square kilometers (about 386 square miles).
+The entire Angkor site is on the UNESCO World Heritage List for its incredibly preserved remains and deep cultural history.

-When was Angkor Wat Built?
+When Was Angkor Wat Built?

 Who Built Angkor Wat?

-How To Get To Angkor Wat
+How to Get to Angkor Wat

 The most direct way to reach Siem Reap and Angkor Wat is through Siem Reap International Airport outside the city.
-Most full service and budget Asian airlines have at least a few connections to Siem Reap from a lot of major Asian cities.
+Most full-service and budget Asian airlines have at least a few connections to Siem Reap from a lot of major Asian cities.
 You can also take domestic flights from Phnom Penh and Sihanoukville.

-How Long to Visit Angkor Wat
+How Long It Takes to Visit Angkor Wat

-How Much Does the Entrance Fee to Angkor Wat Cost
+Entrance Fee for Angkor Wat

-How To Get Around Angkor Wat
+How to Get Around Angkor Wat

-When planning to visit Angkor Wat in one day, one of the biggest decisions you’ll have to make is how you want to get around on that day.
-Angkor is huge and walking from one temple to the next really isn’t feasible.
-You’ll do plenty of walking at each of the temples, not to mention you’ll be climbing countless stairs.
+If you plan to visit Angkor Wat in one day, one of the biggest decisions you’ll have to make is how you’ll get around on that day.
+Angkor is huge, so walking from one temple to the next really isn’t feasible.
+You’ll do plenty of walking at each of the temples, not to mention climbing countless stairs.

-1. By Tour Van
+By Tour Van

-If transport is all you’re after then hiring a tuk tuk for the day is a great way to see Angkor.
-The driver can take you from one temple to the next and wait around while you go see the temples.
-What’s more, you have the freedom to customize your visit to suit you as you go.
+If transport is all you want, hiring a tuk-tuk for the day is a great way to see Angkor.
+The driver can take you from one temple to the next and wait while you explore them.
+This allows you to customize your visit as you go.